Robin Sharma: Early life and career

 Sharma is of Indian Ugandan origin.
 He was born in Mbale, Uganda in 1965 and emigrated to Winnipeg when he was a one year old and raised in Port Hawkesbury, Nova Scotia.
-His father was a physician and his mother a teacher, he has one brother (who is now an Ophthalmologist).
+His father was a physician and his mother a teacher, he has one brother (who is now an ophthalmologist).
 He attended Dalhousie University studying biology with a minor in romantic poetry and then completed a Master's degree in law there as well.
 Initially, he worked as a lawyer for both a firm and then the Department of Justice in Ottawa, but he says he couldn't find satisfaction or peace in it.

 Sharma started his writing career at the age of 25.
 He became widely known for his second book, The Monk Who Sold His Ferrari self-published in 1997.
 After his second book became successful, he quit his career as a lawyer and became a full-time writer.
 His sixth book, The Saint, the Surfer, and the CEO: A Remarkable Story About Living Your Heart's Desires, was released on October 1, 2002.
-Publishers Weekly wrote that it exemplifies "how to access your inner gifts and reshape your whole outer life in the process" through the character of Jack Valentine.
-Jack is a chronically unhappy, broke and underperforming man, who has broken up with his girlfriend and has just met with an accident.
-He wakes up in a hospital, covered in bruises, and meets his long-lost father, who is his dying roommate.
-As he recovers from his injuries, Jack receives some final advice from his father, consisting of three questions on whether one has lived wisely, served greatly or loved well.
-Soon, Jack is sent on a journey across the world where he meets three teachers: a saint, a surfer and a CEO who help him find the answer to the three questions.
+Publishers Weekly wrote that the book "lacks any narrative drive, the characters are thinly rendered and the dialogue is almost comically wooden".

-Later, he also became popular as a public speaker.
-He is consulted by CEOs and other corporate leaders on the question of employee motivation.
-He has also conducted trainings for companies like Nike, Microsoft, IBM, and FedEx.
-Organisations such as Yale University, Harvard Business School, and NASA also call him to give public speeches.
+Later, he became a public speaker..